Elio Romani

 Elio Romani (30 June 1920 – September 1999) was an Italian chess player, Italian Chess Championship medalist (1964).

 Biography

 From the late 1950s to the early 1970s, Elio Romani was one of Italy's leading chess players.
 Permanent participant in Italian Chess Championships, where he won a bronze medal in 1964.

-Romani's biggest sporting success at the international chess level - 3rd place in a chess tournament held in the summer of 1951 in his hometown of Reggio Emilia.
+Romani's biggest sporting success at the international chess level was securing 3rd place in a chess tournament held in the summer of 1951 in his hometown of Reggio Emilia.
 Romani then managed to defeat the winner of the tournament Moshe Czerniak and Herman Steiner.
 Among those who were ahead of Romani in the tournament were Ludwig Rellstab, Esteban Canal, Robert Wade, as well as the leading Italian chess players of that time, headed by Enrico Paoli.

 Elio Romani played for Italy in the Chess Olympiads: